The Role of Omega-3 Fatty Acids in Blood Sugar Regulation

 A study published in the British Journal of Nutrition found that higher omega-3 fatty acid intake during pregnancy was associated with a lower risk of gestational diabetes.
 The anti-inflammatory and insulin-sensitizing effects of omega-3 fatty acids may contribute to this protective effect.
 However, further research is needed to establish clear guidelines regarding omega-3 fatty acid supplementation during pregnancy and its potential impact on gestational diabetes.

-Se även The Effect of Caffeine on Blood Sugar Levels
+Se även The Influence of Genetics on Blood Sugar Response

 Practical Recommendations for Omega-3 Intake: